Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Literature Review

 \subsubsection{Learning Safety from Human Interaction}

-Several works have considered learning safety through interaction with an expert. \cite{spencer2022expert} assumes an expert intervenes to steer the robot back to safety and learns a safety score model from when the expert chooses to intervene and their actions. \cite{xie2024safe} uses human directional corrections to learn a parameterized but unknown safety constraint.
-In the context of shared human-robot control, \cite{negar2016} learns a motion assistance system to correct human inputs to better abide an unknown constraint. \cite{Saveriano_2019} has the human push the robot to outline the boundary of the safe set and incrementally learns a polyhedral approximation.
-While we consider using human feedback for learning safety, we only require the human to terminate trajectories when they become unsafe, a simpler task than direct control or intervention.
+Other approaches learn safety from human interventions or corrections.
+The human may steer back to safety \cite{spencer2022expert}, provide directional guidance \cite{xie2024safe}, roughly abide constraints during shared control \cite{negar2016}, or physically outline safe boundaries \cite{Saveriano_2019}.
+While we too use human feedback for learning safety, we only require the human to terminate trajectories when they become unsafe, a simpler task than direct control/intervention.